 - Application Technique:

-- Gradually reduce the amount of paint sprayed as you move outward, finishing with a mist coat that extends about one foot beyond the repair.
+- Gradually reduce the amount of paint sprayed as you move outward, finishing with a mist coat that extends to the panel edge.
+If you are unable to finish at an edge, paint at least one foot beyond the repaired area.

 - The goal is to make the transition from the original paint to the repaired area imperceptible.